 It is thought that chilaquiles verdes stems from the Nahuatl word (chīlāquilitl) and very loosely translates to something like "chile sauce and greens."

-In any case, it's safe to assume they date back to the Aztecs, but the first recorded recipe appeared in 1898 in a cookbook called "El Cocinera Español."
+In any case, it's safe to assume this dish dates back to the Aztecs.
+But, the first recorded recipe only appeared in 1898 in a cookbook called "El Cocinera Español."

 Nowadays, you can find different variations of chilaquiles (even some with mole) popping up all over the place.